Explore your itinerary

 Explore the town of Donegal located at the mouth of the River Eske and Donegal Bay.
 Consider visiting the ancient Donegal Castle, once the stronghold of the O'Donnell clan.
 This afternoon, we visit Belleek where we'll Dive Into Culture and learn about the locally made Irish pottery for which the region is famous.

-The highlight of this morning’s drive south for lovers of poetry is a view of the final resting place of celebrated Irish poet W.B.
-Yeats in Drumcliff.
 Continuing to the pilgrimage town of Knock, we visit the beautiful Marian Shrine where the Virgin Mary, Saint Joseph, and John the Evangelist are said to have made an appearance to the townsfolk in 1879.
-We continue to Galway.
+We complete the day's journey in Galway.

 The untamed landscapes of Connemara, set against rugged mountains and tranquil loughs, provide a soul-stirring backdrop for your scenic drive to Kylemore Abbey.
 This Benedictine monastery, built on the grounds of Kylemore Castle, features a magnificent Victorian Walled Garden, which we will have an opportunity to explore before returning to Galway.
 This afternoon, spend your free time exploring Galway's vibrant Latin Quarter, striking stone Cathedral or the 18th-century Eyre Square.
 This evening, enjoy dinner at your hotel.

 Our sightseeing trip across the rugged beauty of Ireland continues as we see the spectacular UNESCO-listed Cliffs of Moher plunging into the wild Atlantic over 200 metres below.
-This MAKE TRAVEL MATTER® Experience brings these inspiring cliffs to life at the 'Atlantic Edge' exhibition, where you’ll get an enchanting bird’s eye view of the nooks and crannies where colonies of Atlantic Puffin find sanctuary and go beneath the surface to explore the ancient rocks.
+At the 'Atlantic Edge' exhibition, you’ll get an enchanting bird’s eye view of the nooks and crannies where colonies of Atlantic Puffin find sanctuary and go beneath the surface to explore the ancient rocks.
 The inspiring views continue as we journey along the scenic coastal route, through County Clare bound for Killarney.
 This evening is yours to spend as you wish, but perhaps we can tempt you with a bit of craic at a traditional Irish ceilidh to soak up the town's festive atmosphere.

 Circle the mystical Ring of Kerry – among Ireland’s most enchanting landscapes along which we’ll have an opportunity to view the island’s stunning scenery.
 Travel through Moll’s Gap and take a moment to view the marvellous natural scenery at Ladies View.
 This evening is at leisure.